Best Places to Visit near Osaka Castle

 3. Osaka Tenmangu Shrine

-This peaceful shrine is one of the most famous Tenmangu shrines of Japan.
-It is located in the Tenma district adjacent to the Tenjinbashisuji Shopping Street, which is claimed to be the longest shopping street in Japan (2.6 km).
-The Tenma district actually gets its name to the Tenmangu Shrine.
+This peaceful shrine is one of the most famous Tenmangu shrines in Japan.
+It is located in the Tenma district adjacent to Tenjinbashisuji Shopping Street, which is claimed to be the longest shopping street in Japan (2.6 km).
+The Tenma district actually gets its name from the Tenmangu Shrine.

 Access to Osaka Tenmangu Shrine